dreamportdev/Osdev-Notes/Timer.md

 And remember: we need to set an IRQ handler for the PIT Irqs, for how to do this please refer to the [APIC](APIC.md) chapter

+## Why we need the calibration?

+Because according to the intel ia32 documentation the APIC frequency is the same of the bus frequency or the core crystal frequency (divided by the chosen frequecny divider) so this basically depend on the hardware we are running.

+There are different ways to calibrate the apic timer, the one explained here is the most used and easier to understand.

 ## IRQ

 The PIT timer is connected to the old PIC8259 IRQ0 pin, now if we are using the APIC, this line is connected to the Redirection Table entry number #2 (offset: 14h and 15h).